 The “Barney” note comes from Ford Sawyer, in his Sporting News column on January 12, 1933.
 Friberg’s wife and daughter both completed questionnaires for the National Baseball Hall of Fame, and they each indicated that as the spelling of his nickname.

-Music of the information about Friberg’s early life comes from an article manuscript by Ford Sawyer contained in Friberg’s player file at the National Baseball Hall of Fame.
+Much of the information about Friberg’s early life comes from an article manuscript by Ford Sawyer contained in Friberg’s player file at the National Baseball Hall of Fame.
+See also his obituary in the Lynn Item of December 8, 1958.

 Ford Sawyer manuscript, op. cit.